What is OS ?

 Features of Linux ?

-1.Multi User & Multi Tasking : More than one user can access the system resources &
+1.Multi User & Multi Tasking : More than one user can access the system resources &can perform multiple task at the same time.

 2.Open Source: It is an open source code.
 It can be downloaded from the internet completely for free,